Skip to Content

 A side by side of agreeable gray and edgecomb gray

-In this side by side, you can see that Agreeable Gray is grayer than Edgecomb Gray.
+In this side-by-side, you can see that Agreeable Gray is grayer than Edgecomb Gray.
 EG looks a lot more beige than AG does.
+It’s also slightly brighter with an LRV of 64.

 AG vs. Useful Gray

-Useful Gray is a bit lighter than Wordly Gray but again, they are more on the green side of undertone where Agreeagle Gray is more purple.
+Useful Gray is a bit lighter than Agreeable Gray but again, they are more on the green side of the undertone whereas Agreeagle Gray is can pull more purple.

 AG vs. Accessible Beige